-Certain employees of the Company participate in JPMorgan Chase's long-term share-based incentive plans, which provide for grants of common share-based awards, including restricted stock units ("RSUs"), employee stock-settled stock appreciation rights ("SARs") and stock options.
+Certain employees of the Company participate in JPMorgan Chase's long-term share-based incentive plans, which provide for grants of common stock-based awards, including restricted stock units ("RSUs"), performance share units ("PSUs") and stock appreciation rights ("SARs").
 Employees receive annual incentive compensation based on their performance, the performance of their business and JPMorgan Chase's consolidated operating results.
+Refer to Note 7 of JPMorgan Securities' 2021 Consolidated Statement of Financial Condition for a discussion of the accounting policies and other information relating to employee share-based incentives.

-In the first half of 2020, in connection with its annual incentive grant for the 2019 performance year, JPMorgan Chase granted employees of the Company 4 million RSUs with a grant date fair value of \$137.33 per RSU.
+During the six months ended June 30, 2022, in connection with its annual incentive grant for the 2021 performance year, JPMorgan Chase granted employees of the Company 5 million RSUs and 34 thousand PSUs with weighted-average grant date fair values of \$153.12 per RSU and \$153.16 per PSU.